DiarmuidM/charity-covid19/docs/_posts/2020-07-13-foundation-and-dissolution-june-update.md

 * Scotland
 * Northern Ireland

+In addition we analyse registration data for the following jurisdictions:
+* Australia

 There are two types of analyses presented here:
 1. The monthly figures for registrations and de-registrations in 2020, compared to the average figures for 2015-2019.
 2. The cumulative number of registrations and de-registrations for 2020, compared to what we expect based on trends for 2015-2019.